-A condo special assessments is the bane of condo owners and happy are those who don't have to endure them.
+A condo special assessment is the bane of condo owners and happy are those who don't have to endure them.
 Special assessments are levied on all the owners of a condo development when the HOA has insufficient funds to cover the cost of needed repairs and upgrades.

 For example, say Crystal Springs Condominiums needs a new roof and the exterior is peeling and needs to be repainted.
 It's going to cost $100,000.
 However, the HOA only has $20,000 in its checking account.
 Well, the money has to come from somewhere and that somewhere is you, the condo owner!

 The HOA will raise the required funds by either asking all the individual owners to make a one-off lump sum, a single payment, for example. $10,000 or divide that $10,000 over say 3 years with increased monthly dues.
 That can be difficult for many of the owners to come up with.
 Sometimes, it can be a lot more than $10,000.

 So when you are considering making an offer on a condominium, you will want to ask the following questions:

 - Are there any current or upcoming special assessments?